 But just like any other type of investment or business, being a landlord has its risks.
 For instance, renting to a difficult tenant.
-The tenant may intentionally refuse to pay rent, cause property damage, or violate all or some of the conditions in the rental agreement.
+The tenant may intentionally refuse to make rental payment, cause property damage, or violate all or some of the conditions in the rental agreement.

 Luckily for you, British Columbia landlord-tenant law allows the eviction of such tenants.
-You won’t have to put up with them until the expiry of their lease, which may be many months away.
+You won’t have to put up with tenants until the expiry of their lease, which may be many months away.

 With that in mind, the tenant eviction process in British Columbia requires strict adherence to the law.
 That’s why it’s important to familiarize yourself with B.C. laws before renting out your property.

 In today’s blog, we’ll walk you through the exact process you must follow when evicting a B.C. tenant.

 What’s the Eviction Process in British Columbia?

 Under British Columbia law, landlords have a right to evict tenants for certain legitimate reasons.
 You cannot try to evict tenants simply because you no longer like them.
 The eviction will not only fail, but you may also find yourself taking a plea in court yourself.